 Here are ten essential tools that every pipeline worker should use to safely and efficiently tackle a project:

-1) Manhole hook
+1) Manhole Hook

 Pipe inspection is a necessary part of any pipeline construction.
 It’s an essential process for keeping your pipelines running smoothly and safely.
-There are many different options for inspecting your pipes, but utility hole hooks have always been a standard solution among industry professionals.
+There are many options for inspecting your pipes, but utility hole hooks have always been a standard solution among industry professionals.

 Maintenance holes are a way for maintainers to access equipment in a safe and controlled manner.
 Whenever you drill, mill, or cut new maintenance holes into pipelines, the possibility of creating dust exists.
 Maintenance hole lids protect from this dust while workers complete work on sewer grates or other water systems.